 Ron Marabuto: Drums

-One of the San Francisco Jazz community’s most highly-regarded drummers, Ron Marabuto has resided in both San Francisco and New York and has worked with a long list of jazz luminaries, including Pepper Adams, Roland Hanna, Tommy Flanagan, Steve Grossman, Ray Drummond, Rufus Reid, Mark Levine, Bruce Foreman, Buddy Montgomery, Rob Schneiderman, and Warren Gale, among many others.
+One of the San Francisco jazz community’s most highly regarded drummers, Ron Marabuto has resided in both San Francisco and New York and has worked with a long list of jazz luminaries, including Pepper Adams, Roland Hanna, Tommy Flanagan, Steve Grossman, Ray Drummond, Rufus Reid, Mark Levine, Bruce Foreman, Buddy Montgomery, Rob Schneiderman, and Warren Gale, among many others.
 A San Francisco Area native, he is the son of noted jazz pianist John Marabuto and a graduate of the University of California at Berkeley.
-He can be heard on a wide variety of recordings, included all three CD’s on OA2/Origin Records by the George Cotsirilos Trio.
+He can be heard on a wide variety of recordings, including all three CD’s on OA2/Origin Records by the George Cotsirilos Trio.

 Tickets are $15 in advance and $20 at the door.
+Children under 12 are free.
 Advance tickets are available at the link below, or you may purchase your tickets at the door the night of the show.
 Doors open one half hour before show time.
 We accept cash only at the door (ATMs are nearby).

 The Back Room is an all-ages, BYOB (for those 21+) space, dedicated to (mostly) acoustic music of all kinds.
 You are welcome to bring your own adult beverage with no additional corkage fee.
 If you need more information or have any questions, please call us: #510-654-3808.
 Thank you for your support!